Kaizen is a Japanese word that literally means “good change.” In the context of Lean it represents the idea of continuous improvement.

 Ordinary kaizen describes a single and typically small change for the better.
 It could be as simple repositioning a tool at your desk or at a workstation.

-The phrase “kaizen blitz” is used to describe continuous improvement events that are commonly scheduled within Lean organizations.
+The phrase “kaizen blitz” is used to describe scheduled continuous improvement events.
 This is when dedicated resources of people, time, materials, and even money are given to a specific improvement cause.

-They typically last no longer than a week with a definite start and end date.
+A kaizen blitz typically lasts no longer than a week with a definite start and end date.

 In this time a team of employees may completely redesign a workflow, troubleshoot a problem, or accomplish some other impressive feat.